acsone/acsoo/README.md

 (directly or indirectly).
 * excluding the project itself (as usual for python requirements.txt files)

+Inspiration to be found in https://pypi.python.org/pypi/pipdeptree, although I don't think acsoo should depend on that, as it's only a thin wrapper around the `pip` api.

 ### acsoo version

 A helper to bump version in `acsoo.cfg` and also bump version in (some?) odoo addons, such